A streamline upwind/Petrov-Galerkin method for the magnetic advection-diffusion problem: SUPG method

-serve as two stabilization terms.
-While $S_h^1(\cdot,\cdot)$ is widely used in existing methods \cite{heumann2013stabilized, Luo2025LocalPS}, we propose $S_h^2(\cdot,\cdot)$ as a novel stabilization term.
+\begin{remark} While $S_h^1(\cdot,\cdot)$ is widely used in existing methods \citep{heumann2013stabilized, Luo2025LocalPS}, we propose $S_h^2(\cdot,\cdot)$ as a novel stabilization term.
 Specifically, $S_h^1(\cdot,\cdot)$ primarily controls the jump terms across the element interfaces, while $S_h^2(\cdot,\cdot)$ is crucial for handling the magnetic advection terms.
 Section \ref{sect:numerical_experiment} provides numerical experiments to further clarify the role of the two stabilization terms.

 \end{remark}